 Volunteers will assist with a legal clinic for low income immigrants, who are applying for immigration benefits.
 Volunteers will be trained on site for that evening’s clinic.(Volunteers must be at least 18 or over to participate in this training.)
 Please note that this service project will be held on Tuesday, January 22 from 5:30pm - 8:00pm at Arlington Free Clinic, 2921 11th Street South Arlington, VA 22204.

-Advocacy and Activism Training and the Legacy of Dr. King:
+Advocacy and Activism Panel and the Legacy of Dr. King:

 Join the Alliance for Housing Solutions in a volunteer training for Arlington for Everyone, a campaign to increase public awareness about the role of housing affordability and options in maintaining a diverse, sustainable and economically vibrant community in Arlington.
 Volunteers attending this training session will learn about the importance of housing affordability, how affordable housing is created in Arlington, what can be done to increase the supply of affordable housing, and how they can get more involved in helping support affordable housing advocacy efforts.

 Would you like to serve as an ongoing volunteer for the Arlington Free Clinic?
 Individual commitments vary, but most volunteers provide 2-4 hours per month of service, and opportunities are available on weekdays during both daytime and evenings.
-Arlington Free Clinic needs all types of volunteers, but they especially need individuals who are bilingual (particularly Spanish) and licensed health and mental health professionals.
+Arlington Free Clinic has many types of volunteers, but they are currently seeking healthcare providers, psychiatrists, individuals with a healthcare background to scribe during the day, pharmacy technicians, dental assistants, and Spanish interpreters.
 For health professionals, there will be a background check.
 All volunteers must adhere to AFC's confidentiality and best practices policies.
 (Volunteers must be at least 18 or over to participate in this training.)

 ANV will be introducing volunteer prospects to the organization and opportunities available for volunteering.
 These opportunities include both direct service to our members who are 55+ and committed to “aging-in-place” as well as management roles for volunteers to help ANV with communications and marketing needs, technology, office support, and events planning.
-Volunteers who complete the training will be activated and ready to begin serving one on one with older adults.
+Attendees will be able to meet current volunteers and ANV members.
 (Volunteers must be at least 18 or over to participate in this training.)

 Volunteer with APAH!
 Join us on MLK Day of Service for an orientation session to lean about APAH, our resident services programming, affordable housing outreach and advocacy, and APAH volunteer opportunities.
 Learn how individuals and groups support and engage with APAH’s work and with the residents who call APAH properties and Arlington home, then share how you would like to engage with APAH through volunteer service.